Darryl Williams (advocate): School shooting

 Late in the 2nd quarter, Williams caught his first pass ever in a high school varsity football game.
-His reception led to a score for Jamaica Plain High School.
+His reception of a long pass to the 5 yard line led to a score for Jamaica Plain High School.
 The 2nd quarter ended soon afterward, and it was halftime.
-The team opted to stay outside during halftime instead of going to the guest locker room.
+The team opted to stay outside on the field during halftime instead of going into the guest locker room.
 Williams and his team huddled together near the end zone, celebrated Williams' reception and their 6–0 lead.
 The football coach started giving a pep talk.

-Meanwhile, across the street about 300 yards away, three Irish American teenage boys living in a nearby housing project perched on the roof of an empty apartment building.
-One of the teenagers had recently found a loaded pistol and was ready to test it.
+Meanwhile, across the street and 300 feet away, three Irish American teenage boys perched on the roof of an empty apartment building of a housing complex.
+One of the teenagers had recently found a loaded pistol and wanted to test it.
 He fired the gun once in the direction of the football field.
 The shooter later claimed to be aiming at pigeons, but one of the other boys disputed this.

 The noise from the shot echoed against nearby buildings.
 The bullet went between Williams' shoulder pads and helmet and lodged in the back of his neck.
 Darryl fell to the ground unconscious in front of his teammates.
 Darryl's teammates, fearing more shooting, fell to the ground as well.
 One of the teammates noticed Darryl was unconscious and called out for help.

 Aftermath

-Emergency responders arrived immediately and put Williams into an ambulance.
+Emergency responders arrived immediately, started basic life support and put Williams into an ambulance.
 The ambulance took Williams to Boston City Hospital in the South End neighborhood of Boston for treatment even though Massachusetts General Hospital in the West End was much closer.
 When Williams awoke in the hospital, he was unable to feel anything below his neck.
-Darryl was paralyzed from the neck down and reliant on a wheelchair for the rest of his life.
+Over the course of a few months, he was able to breathe on his own, talk, and recover use of one of his shoulders.
+However, Williams remained paralyzed from the neck down for the rest of his life.